 It’s the program’s tenth year serving South Florida’s very-low income veterans since being awarded a VA Supportive Services for Veteran Families grant in 2011.
 In 2018, the program achieved CARF multi-year accreditation for meeting the highest standards in homelessness prevention and rapid rehousing.

-The collaboration works, said Jacob Torner, OST’s VP Operations, because of the strong partnership with Miami VA professionals such as Latham and her dedicated team that’s worked on site with the program throughout the COVID-19 pandemic.
+The collaboration works, said Seth Eisenberg, OST’s founder, President and CEO, because of the strong partnership with Miami VA professionals such as Latham and her dedicated team that’s worked on site with the program throughout the COVID-19 pandemic.

 Recently, Latham and two of her social workers sat down to talk about the partnership, how it is eliminating barriers to care, and the impact on veterans who are at the highest risk for suicide.
 Latham says the model is making a difference for veterans contemplating suicide and is an approach other VA professionals should embrace.